Randomized batch-sampling Kaczmarz methods for solving linear systems: The RBSK Method

 \item and the corresponding diagonal matrices

 admit the property below

 \end{enumerate} \end{definition}

-The joint distribution $\bbb{P}$ defined by (\ref{jointDistrib}) can be naturally represented by a $q$th-order tensor, which plays a role of parameter in defining a instance of randomized block Kaczmarz methods.
+The joint distribution $\bbb{P}$ defined by (\ref{jointDistrib}) can be naturally represented by a $q$th-order tensor, which plays the role of a parameter in defining an instance of randomized block Kaczmarz methods.
 A different $\bbb{P}$ leads to a different stochastic sampling (i.e., drawing batch-sampling $\tau$ in a different way), which in turn defines a different randomized block Kaczmarz instance.